List of Foster's Home for Imaginary Friends characters: Bloo

-Bloo (self-identified as Blooregard Q. Kazoo; voiced by Keith Ferguson) is a blue imaginary friend and the main character of the series.
+Bloo (self-identified as Blooregard Q. Kazoo) is a blue imaginary friend and the main character of the series.
 He is an anthropomorphic blue domed cylinder and was created by Mac when he was three years old and was placed in Madame Foster's care home after an incident depicted in House of Bloo's.
 While Bloo initially tries to be kind and friendly in his new environment, starting from the episode The Trouble with Scribbles, he reveals his characteristic traits: he is often very immature, happy-go-lucky, self-centered, impulsive, and egotistical, with a knack for getting into trouble.

 Bloo's selfishness is fully displayed in the episode Emancipation Complication, where he accidentally frees his friends but only does so to retrieve a battery for his Game Boy.
 Bloo is a failure who blames the world for his shortcomings; in episodes like Beat with a Schtick and The Sweet Stench of Success, he alienates all the home's residents.

 He dislikes both Mr. Herriman and Frankie, occasionally making her life difficult.
 Bloo is obsessed with attracting the world's attention and dreams of working in show business, which he briefly achieves with limited success.
 Despite all this, he still has a good heart and apologizes for his wrongdoings.
 Bloo loves toys, especially paddle balls – even though he cannot make the ball hit the paddle, yet he excels at bowling.

 Wilt

-Wilt (voiced by Phil LaMarr) is a very tall, red, friendly, incredibly nice imaginary friend with only a right arm and a crooked left eye-stalk.
+Wilt is a very tall, red, friendly, incredibly nice imaginary friend with only a right arm and a crooked left eye-stalk.
 However, in Good Wilt Hunting, it is discovered that he was not always this way; he was injured during a basketball game, leaving his left eye crushed and his left arm injured.
 He sleeps on the floor beneath a bunk bed shared by Eduardo and Bloo, who took his previous spot.
 Wilt has a particular passion for basketball, in which he demonstrates remarkable skill.
 This stems from being imagined by a basketball player named Jordan Michaels (a play on Michael Jordan's name).

 Wilt exhibits good sportsmanship, which he applies to every part of his life.
 He is considered the nicest person at Foster's and is known for being excessively polite and apologetic, a nature often taken advantage of by the other imaginary friends and even some of the Foster's staff.
 He takes pride in being the "friend of the month", often taking in abandoned imaginary friends and bringing them to Madame Foster's home.

 Wilt has a big heart, is calm and collected by nature, and rarely shows anger.
 According to the episode Room with a Feud, among himself and his roommates Coco and Eduardo, he has been in the house for the longest time.

 He is named after basketball legend Wilt Chamberlain.